 Maybe you noticed Dillahunt played both Wild Bill's crop-eared killer James McCall as well as the kinky and sadistic geologist Francis Wolcott.
 But his road to Deadwood was paved with false starts.
 Dillahunt initially auditioned for the role of Seth Bullock, then Doc Cochran, before being cast as McCall.
-After the rogue fled Deadwood for good in season one, Milch decided to bring Dillahunt back in season two.
-First Milch considered him for the role of Hearst, but ultimately chose him to play Wolcott, minus the prosthetics that marred his appearance in season one.
+After the rogue fled Deadwood for good in season 1, Milch decided to bring Dillahunt back in season 2.
+First Milch considered him for the role of Hearst, but ultimately chose him to play Wolcott, minus the prosthetics that marred his appearance in season 1.

-17. Before Deadwood, Milch Pitched a Series About Nero's Rome
+17. Before Deadwood, David Milch pitched HBO a series about Nero's Rome.

-But, unbeknownst to him, HBO had already green-lit Rome.
+Unbeknownst to Milch, HBO had already green-lit Rome.
 Milch believed his fascination with how society can form from chaos could be explored in another historical setting, so he set his sights on the Black Hills of the Old West.

 How do you transform chaos into society?
 According to Milch, mankind does so by rallying around a "totem of the leader."
 For Deadwood, that totem is gold.
 Those who have it rule those who want it.
 "Agreeing on this single symbol of value has allowed us to organize our individual energies on a wider scale," he has explained.
 As the place where the last of the great gold strikes occurred, Deadwood seemed the perfect place to show how gold and our accepted value of it could forge a civilization.

 19. Though many of Deadwood's curse words may be anachronistic, cursing itself was not.